 After two seasons, Fred Graham took a music position in Little Rock, Arkansas, and the Chorale was fortunate in hiring as Artistic Director Dr. Burt Allen, Coordinator of Choral Activities at Northwestern State University in Natchitoches.
-Dr. Allen remained director through early 2020, when the COVID lockdown ended our season midway through.
+Dr. Allen remained director through early 2020, when the COVID lockdown ended our season prematurely.
 Dr. Allen decided to retire after that season.
 The Chorale is very grateful to him for the growth and maturity it gained under his leadership.

-Over the years, Mrs.Texada was followed as Chairman of the Board of Directors by Bishop Ronald Herzog and Fred Alexius.
-The current interim Chairman of the Board is Theresa Louviere.
-The Chorale has performed an average of four concerts per year--for a total of over thirty-six concerts--including a number of concerts with the Rapides Symphony Orchestra.
+Over the years, Mrs.Texada was followed as Chair of the Board of Directors by Bishop Ronald Herzog, Fred Alexius, and Tina Smith.
+The current Chair of the Board is Theresa Louviere.
+The Chorale has performed an average of four concerts per year--for a total of over fifty-five concerts--including a number of concerts with the Rapides Symphony Orchestra.
 Its current membership includes about forty auditioned singers, including many who travel considerable distances for rehearsals and performances.

 As the Red River Chorale enters its sixteenth concert season, it is clear that it is firmly established in the Central Louisiana arts community.
 It provides an opportunity for talented singers, both professional and amateur, to sing with a group of like-minded musicians.
 It also provides the opportunity for the community to hear excellent choral music, often paired with professional instrumentalists, which has not been available in the past.
 Through tax-exempt individual donations, ticket sales, and grants from a variety of sources, the Red River Chorale expects to remain a vibrant member of the arts community of the Central Louisiana area.